What if your child isn't "learning disabled"?

 I learned what words to use and which ones to avoid.

-What we did not talk about was the school environment itself.
+What we did not talk about was the school environment.
 No one questioned or discussed the idea that some kids may struggle because of the way school is set up.
 No one talked about the fact that school teaches to a certain type of learner and everyone else needs to fall in line.

 As Cindy Gaddis says, schools are a “no fault” space, as in, schools can’t be wrong.
 If a child isn’t succeeding, it’s the kid that needs fixing, not the school.